 8. Good Financial Management

 Are you running your business in crisis mode?
-Customers notice those frantic collection calls.
-They notice when their needs aren’t being met because your business is struggling.
+Is tax preparation an afterthought?
+Have you passed up accounting software in favor of a paper ledger or spreadsheets?
+Customers notice those frantic collection calls and auditors questioning you about tax planning.
+They notice when their needs aren’t being met because your business is struggling due to not having accurate accounting services in your corner.

-These are all signs of poor financial management, and they’re a turn off for clients.
+These are all signs of poor financial management, and they’re a turn-off for clients.
 They may even influence your customers to take their business elsewhere.
-Financial stability helps is built with cash flow and a management system in place that helps you handle income and expenses sensibly.
+Financial stability helps paint a positive picture for your staff, clients, and customers.
+Having a cash flow management system in place that allows you to handle income and expenses sensibly is a great tool.

 9. Maintain Relationships

-Relationships with vendors and customers play an enormous role in the success of any small business.
-When vendors question why a bill hasn’t been paid, or clients ask why the service they ordered hasn’t been fulfilled, a solution like cloud accounting can help you quickly search for information, answer questions and preserve the relationship.
+Relationships with vendors, customers, and employees play an enormous role in the success of any small business.
+When vendors question why a bill hasn’t been paid, clients ask why the service they ordered hasn’t been fulfilled, and employees wonder why you’re not paying them on time a solution like cloud accounting can help you quickly get information, answer questions, and preserve those relationships.

-You started your business to serve your customers and do what you love.
+You started your business to serve your customers, build a happy team of employees, and do what you love.
 That probably doesn’t include spending hours on accounting and bookkeeping.